pola-rs/polars-xdt/README.md

 eXtra stuff for DateTimes in [Polars](https://www.pola.rs/).

-- ✅ blazingly fast, written in Rust!
+- ✅ blazingly fast, written in Rust
-- ✅ custom business-day arithmetic!
+- ✅ custom business-day arithmetic
-- ✅ convert to and from multiple time zones!
+- ✅ convert to and from multiple time zones
-- ✅ format datetime in different locales!
+- ✅ format datetime in different locales
+- ✅ convert to Julian Dates

 Installation
 ------------